 Jones Lang LaSalle

-An investment management company that specializes in real estate, Jones Lang LaSalle has a division dedicated to property solutions for data centers.
+An investment management company specializing in real estate, Jones Lang LaSalle has a division dedicated to property solutions for data centers.
 Services include:

 - Site selection and execution of lease, purchase, or sale